BurraAbhishek/SpeechVision/README.md

 Unless otherwise noted, the source code is licensed under the MIT License.

-To use the app icon, you should retain the LICENSE.md file or obtain permission from the app icon designer (See Credits).
+To use the app icon along with this app, you should retain the LICENSE.md file.
+To use the app icon for other purposes, including your own app, you should obtain permission from the app icon designer (See [Credits](https://github.com/BurraAbhishek/SpeechVision/#credits)).

 ## Credits: